 |County||Wind Capacity Total (MW)|

-*Xcel Energy owns and operates the 100.5-MW Grand Meadow Wind Farm located in Mower County, Minn., and the 201-MW Nobles Wind Farm located in Nobles County, Minn.
+*Xcel Energy owns and operates the 100.5-MW Grand Meadow Wind Farm located in Mower County, MN., and the 201-MW Nobles Wind Farm located in Nobles County, MN.

 What's the point in filling your home with cool or warm air, only to have it disappear?
 Invest in high quality insulation to help keep temperature-controlled air where it belongs.